VinceAle7082/XanvicOS/CONTRIBUTING.md

 ## Violate the license

 XanvicOS has a license, the GPLv3 license.
-If has been chosen by the author of something, it has been chosen for a reason.
+If has been chosen by the author, it has been chosen for a reason.
 If you violate it you don't respect the idea of the creator about his code.
-So, in respec of the author, don't violate it.
+So, to respect of the author, don't violate it.

 ## Violate the Code of Conduct